 Mandatory Reporting in the ACT: What Foster Carers Are Legally Required to Do

 One of the first things foster carers in the ACT discover is that their legal obligations extend well beyond the child in their care.
-As an authorized carer, you are a mandatory reporter under the Children and Young People Act 2008 (ACT).
-That means if you believe a child — any child, not just the one placed with you — is at risk of significant harm, you are legally required to report it.
+As an authorized carer, you have child-protection reporting responsibilities under the Children and Young People Act 2008 (ACT).
+All adults can make a voluntary report about suspected abuse, neglect, or risk of abuse or neglect.
+Whether the statutory mandatory-reporting duty applies depends on your role and how you learned the information; mandated reporters must report suspected sexual abuse or non-accidental physical injury learned through their work.

 Who Is a Mandatory Reporter in the ACT?